rob-blackbourn/bareUtils/README.md

 # bareutils

-Utilities for bareASGI and bareClient
+Utilities for bareASGI and bareClient (read the [docs](https://rob-blackbourn.github.io/bareUtils/)).